tehZevo/a-game-maybe/docs/networking.md

 * PlayerAssigned: Sent when a player connects, tells the player which actor they control
 * EntitySpawned: Sent when a networked entity is created on the server
 * PositionUpdated: Sent to update a client side entity position
-* TilesetUpdated: Sends a tileset to the client